 EXTREME VIEWS 2020

-Due to the COVID-19 pandemic, and in order to protect our staff, audiences and the most vulnerable, our Spring & Summer programme of Extreme Views events is postponed until further notice.
-We continue to work with Extreme Views Artists in Residence Owen Griffiths and Katie Anderson as they develop artwork and projects in response to their time in residence in Barrow-in-Furness.
+Due to the COVID-19 pandemic, and in order to protect our staff, audiences and the most vulnerable, our Spring & Summer programme of Extreme Views events was postponed.
+We continue to work with Extreme Views Artists in Residence Owen Griffiths and Katie Anderson, and adapt to develop artwork and projects in response to the guidance provided.